nwisbeta/github.io/pages/ontoserver_valueset/ontoserver_valueset_landing_page.md

 NHS Wales uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.

-These API examples use the NHS Wales Ontoserver.
+These API examples use the NHS Wales test ontology server.

 ### View available ValueSets